Logging APIs in Mobile SDKs

 Use a custom logger

-You can create and use a custom logger that is used by the Kotlin and Swift SDKs to log messages — this is helpful in cases where you don’t want to rely on the SDK’s default logger.
+You can create and use a custom logger that is used by the Kotlin and iOS (Swift) SDKs to log messages — this is helpful in cases where you don’t want to rely on the SDK’s default logger.

-For example, follow these steps to use the Timber library for logging:
+For example, follow these steps to use the Timber library to create a Logger class:

 1. Create a custom logger class:

-For the Swift SDK, you can inherit the Logger protocol to create a custom Logger class and then pass its instance to the setLogger API of LoggerAnalytics.
+For the iOS (Swift) SDK, you can inherit the Logger protocol to create a custom Logger class and then pass its instance to the setLogger API of LoggerAnalytics.

 1. Create a custom logger, as shown: